5G Satellite Integration

 5G is giving the convergence of terrestrial and satellite-based networks a major boost.
-For the first time, the concept of non-terrestrial networks (NTN) is systematically taking satellite integration into account in the standardization of a new mobile communications standard.
-This is good for both sides: not only does it mean terrestrial cellular networks can count on satellite support to overcome any range limitations, it also gives the satellite industry the opportunity to expand its range of services far beyond the provision of satellite TV and Internet.
+Under the keyword "Non-Terrestrial Networks (NTN)", satellites are being consistently integrated into the mobile communications standard for the first time, subsequently paving the way for a global and dense communication network in the future 6G generation.
+Both sides benefit from this: not only does it mean terrestrial cellular networks can count on satellite support to overcome any range limitations, it also gives the satellite industry the opportunity to expand its offering of services far beyond the provision of satellite TV and internet.
+For example, the automotive industry and the Internet of Things benefit from seamless connectivity with NTN.

 The traditional method, backhaul, involves using satellites to connect cellular base stations on the ground.
-Satellite backhaul is what connects base stations in remote areas to the cellular network, if necessary without any further infrastructure.
-By serving as connection points between cellular base stations on the ground, satellites establish a global communications network that can play a major part in the rapid rollout of 5G connectivity worldwide.
-This type of connectivity is already well established, but always requires that both the satellites and users’ devices have a stable connection to a cellular base station.
+Satellite backhaul is what connects base stations in remote areas to the cellular network, if necessary, without any additional infrastructure.
+By serving as connection points between cellular base stations on the ground, satellites establish a global communications network that can make a significant contribution to a fast roll-out of globally available 5G connectivity.
+This type of networking has already been established since 4G, but will only be anchored in the standard within 3GPP with 5G.
+The backhaul approach also requires that a terrestrial base station is always available nearby.

 New ways to connect – 5G direct access via satellite

-At Fraunhofer IIS, we go one step further and focus on developing technologies for direct communication between satellites and users’ devices as a way to combine terrestrial and satellite-based communication systems.
+At Fraunhofer IIS, we go one step further and focus specifically on the development of technologies for direct communication between satellites and users’ devices as a way to gradually combine terrestrial and satellite-based communication systems.

-These newer concepts for integrating satellites into 5G terrestrial infrastructure are based on direct connectivity between satellites and 5G-enabled user equipment (UE).
-These devices then have satellite-based access to the 5G network at all times – even when there is no base station nearby.
-In the future, this will mean that smartphones or vehicles can establish a connection either via a cellular base station or directly via satellite, depending on the reception situation.
-Network architectures are also possible in which the satellite itself, either fully or partially, serves as the base station (gNB).
+These newer concepts for integrating satellites into the terrestrial 5G infrastructure are based on direct connectivity between satellites and 5G-enabled user equipment (UE) such as smartphones or vehicles.
+These devices then have access to the 5G network at all times – even when there is no terrestrial base station nearby.
+Smartphones or vehicles are thus able to establish a connection via a cellular base station or directly via satellite, depending on the reception situation.
+Future network architectures are also possible in which the satellite itself, either fully or partially, serves as a base station (gNB).

 Why 5G direct satellite access?

-For certain applications, a direct connection between satellites and receivers offers particular benefits:
+For certain applications, a direct connection between satellites and devices offers particular benefits:

 connectivity

-Guarantees reception anywhere for fixed VSAT modems or mobile users and IoT devices – even in the world’s most remote regions.
+Guarantees reception anywhere for fixed terminals or mobile users and IoT devices – even in the most remote regions of the world.

 Seamless reception for mobile applications